miklevin/MikeLev.in/_posts/2025-10-23-pipulates-blueprint-for-ai-collaboration.md

 trenches without the aerial view.
 They feel the impact of the artillery shelling and can't be blamed for their fear.

-CGAs utilize "outward looking" aerial-view data, things that scan the entire landscape of search activity which is very much outside the bailiwick of my employer's product and in the domain of "content SEO" so is not something the sales-oriented employees of a industrial enterprise-scale SEO crawler SaaS
+CCGAs utilize "outward looking" aerial-view data, things that scan the entire landscape of search activity which is very much outside the bailiwick of my employer's product and in the domain of "content SEO" so is not something the sales-oriented employees of a industrial enterprise-scale SEO crawler SaaS